winkjs/wink-statistics/README.md

 1. Analyze both continuous and categorical data.

-2. Handles real-time stream of data and incrementally compute required statistic that usually would take more than one pass over the data.
+2. Handles real-time stream of data and incrementally compute required statistic that usually would take more than one pass over the data as in **standard deviation** or **simple linear regression**.

 3. Minimizes data preprocessing by handling array of data structures containing numerical values, e.g. array of objects.